The Netherlands

 - Consent of the sentenced person is not required by law for the imposition of a suspended sentence.
 In practice conditions (probation measures) are not imposed if the court does not believe that the sentenced person will observe them (in such a case the custodial sentence will not be suspended).

 - The length of the probation period is determined by the court.
-In most cases the maximum duration of the probation period is 2 years (a bill is pending in parliament which will make this 3 years).
+In most cases the maximum duration of the probation period is 3 years.
 In case of serious indications that the convict will again commit a serious crime involving bodily harm, a probation period of up to 10 years may be imposed.

 Type of probation measures